fum-cs/fds/docs/intro-linear-algebra.md

 ## Determinant

 If matrices had personality, the **determinant** would be the personality trait that reveals most information about the matrix character.
 The determinant of a matrix is a single number that tells **whether a matrix is invertible or singular**, this is, whether its columns are linearly independent or not, which is one of the most important things you can learn about a matrix.
 Actually, the name "determinant" refers to the property of "determining" if the matrix is singular or not.
-Specifically, for an square matrix $\textit{A} \in \mathbb{R}^{n \times n}$, a determinant equal to $0$, denoted as $\text{det}(\textit{A}=0)$, implies *the matrix is singular* (i.e., noninvertible), whereas a determinant equal to $1$,  denoted as $\text{det}(\textit{A})=1$, implies the *matrix is not singular* (i.e., invertible).
+Specifically, for an square matrix $$\textit{A} \in \mathbb{R}^{n \times n}$$, a determinant equal to $$0$$, denoted as $$\text{det}(\textit{A}=0)$$, implies *the matrix is singular* (i.e., noninvertible), whereas a determinant equal to $$1$$,  denoted as $$\text{det}(\textit{A})=1$$, implies the *matrix is not singular* (i.e., invertible).
 Although determinants can reveal if matrices are singular with a single number, it's not used for large matrices as Gaussian Elimination is faster.

 Recall that matrices can be thought of as function action on vectors or other matrices.
-Thus, the determinant can also be considered a linear mapping of a matrix $\textit{A}$ onto a single number.
+Thus, the determinant can also be considered a linear mapping of a matrix $$\textit{A}$$ onto a single number.
 But, what does that number mean?
 So far, we have defined determinants based on their utility of determining matrix invertibility.
 Before going into the calculation of determinants, let's examine determinants from a geometrical perspective to gain insight into the meaning of determinants.

 ### Determinant as measures of volume

-From a geometric perspective, determinants indicate the $\textit{sign}$ **area of a parallelogram** (e.g., a rectangular area) and the $\textit{sign}$ **volume of the parallelepiped**, for a matrix whose columns consist of the basis vectors in Euclidean space.
+From a geometric perspective, determinants indicate the $$\textit{sign}$$ **area of a parallelogram** (e.g., a rectangular area) and the $$\textit{sign}$$ **volume of the parallelepiped**, for a matrix whose columns consist of the basis vectors in Euclidean space.

-Let's parse out the above phrase: the $\textit{sign}$ area indicates the absolute value of the area, and the $\textit{sign}$ volume equals the absolute value of the volume.
+Let's parse out the above phrase: the $$\textit{sign}$$ area indicates the absolute value of the area, and the $$\textit{sign}$$ volume equals the absolute value of the volume.
 You may be wondering why we need to take the absolute value since real-life objects can't have negative area or volume.
 In linear algebra, we say the area of a parallelogram is **negative** when the vectors forming the figure are *clockwise oriented* (i.e., negatively oriented), and **positive** when the vectors forming the figure are *counterclockwise oriented* (i.e., positively oriented).

-Here is an example of a matrix $\textit{A}$ with vectors *clockwise* or *negatively* oriented:
+Here is an example of a matrix $$\textit{A}$$ with vectors *clockwise* or *negatively* oriented:

 $$
 \textit{A} =